pubtestme/pubtestme.github.io/CONTRIBUTING.md

 may take the form of basic web technologies like HTML, CSS and Javascript, or template control instructions.

-All contributed code must be licensed under an [OSI approved license](https://opensource.org/licenses).
-Site administrators may select a specific license or narrow the set of acceptable licenses in the future.
+All contributed code must be licensed under the [MIT license](/LICENSE.MIT.txt).

 Code source files must contain a SPDX marker indicating the specified license as well as copyright information for significant contributions.